softwaresaved/RSE-Survey-2016/exploratory_analysis.md

 It had been postulated that RSEs understood both software engineering and research.
 To investigate their understanding of the research domain, we asked participants for the highest degree they had obtained.

-A significant majority of participants (69.5%) had been awarded a PhD and a further 18.2% have achieved a Masters’ degree.
+A significant majority of participants (69.5%) had been awarded a PhD, which indicates that a significant majority of RSEs have experience of working in research.